AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/tabs/input_box.md

 <img src="./../assets/input_box.gif" width="50%" height="50%"/>

-Below is a sample of what a payload might look like for an input box template notification:
+Below is a sample of what a payload might look like for an input box notification:

 ```json
 {